UltraEngine/Documentation/CPP/Vec3_Hsl.md

 # Vec3::Hsl

-This method converts and RGB color to an HSL value.
+This method converts an RGB color to an HSL value.

 ## Syntax